Oshima-Ryu/onepig/README.md

 # onepig
 # onepig
 A website that can provide preferential information of offline stores.
-Base on vue and flask.
+Based on vue and flask.